mui/toolpad/docs/data/toolpad/data-binding.md

 ## Binding button

-In order to initiate `data binding` look around in the UI for a binding button
+In order to initiate `data binding` look around in the UI for a binding button.

 ![Binding icon](/static/toolpad/data-binding-1.png)